suvrotica/SuvroTuitionBlog/src/lib/posts/MAFA.md

 My dick is now very stiff with tariff,<br>
 That's an old boneless baloney bullshit.<br>
 But most Americans are stupid fucking cunts,<br>
-Unless diverted they'll dig my past pedo-ring shit.<br>
+Or they'll go digging the pedo-ring shit.<br>
 <br>
 Holy ass fuck, hokey MAGA on a truck,<br>
 Lubrication you will certainly need.<br>